 The journey east to Meymand

 In the early morning we climbed to the top of a Tower of Silence, a place where the Zoroastrians placed their dead so vultures could pick their bones clean.
-The remains were then stored in small alcoves.
+The remains were then stored in small alcoves around the tower.

 We finally arrived at cave village Meymand in the evening.
 It felt a bit like the Flintstones when we entered the cozy cave that would be our home for the next few days.